 - In a cast-iron skillet over medium-high heat, cook the beef until no longer pink, breaking up large crumbles with the back of a wooden spoon.
 Use a slotted spoon to transfer the beef to a paper towel-lined plate.

 - Reduce the heat to medium.

-- To the fat still in the skillet, add the onion, bell pepper, and mushroom.
+- To the same skillet, add the onion, bell pepper, and mushroom.
 Cook until softened.
-Stir the beef back in with the vegetables.
+Add the beef back into the skillet and stir to combine.

-Stuff mixture into the cooked shells and place in a greased 9x13-inch baking pan.
+- Stuff the mixture into the cooked shells and place into the prepared baking dish.